 Deloitte LLP is the United Kingdom affiliate of Deloitte NSE LLP, a member firm of Deloitte Touche Tohmatsu Limited, a UK private company limited by guarantee ("DTTL").
 DTTL and each of its member firms are legally separate and independent entities.
 DTTL and Deloitte NSE LLP do not provide services to clients.
-Please see www.deloitte.com/about to learn more about our global network of member firms.
+Please click here to learn more about our global network of member firms.

-© 2020 Deloitte LLP.
+© 2021 Deloitte LLP.
 All rights reserved.